nachochips/nachochips.github.io/_posts/2023-8-14-Pix2Pix_Class_Week2_Homework.md

 ### Results
 ![image](https://github.com/nachochips/nachochips.github.io/assets/68362149/4c99d195-3b45-4feb-b3f0-4d1e912e22ba)

-Practicing with my baby's image gives me motivations 🥰👶
+Practicing with my baby's image gives me motivation 🥰👶

 ## Practicing RGB to Lab
 The LAB color space is a color representation that separates color information into three components: L (lightness), A (green to red), and B (blue to yellow).
 It's designed to approximate human perception of color in a more uniform and perceptually meaningful way compared to other color spaces like RGB or CMYK.
 The LAB color space is often used in fields such as color science, image processing, and computer vision.